Is this a tearful farewell for box-office Adam?

 'I've got a decision to make'

-When Adam - a bit-part player at Rangers - left Ibrox, not many would have expected the former St Mirren and Ross County loanee to go on make over 200 appearances in England's Premier League.
+When Adam - a bit-part player at Rangers - left Ibrox, not many would have expected the former St Mirren and Ross County loanee to go on to make more than 200 appearances in England's Premier League.

 But he enjoyed a fantastic career south of the border, achieving play-off promotion with Blackpool before signing for Kenny Dalglish at Liverpool.
 A season at Anfield ended in 2012 before seven years at Stoke.